- Available for 8mm, Super8 and 16mm film

 Why do you charge by the foot?

-We believe in charging for the work we do, no more and no less.
+When we transfer film to digital we believe in charging for the work we do, no more and no less.
 A huge percentage of film reels are not full, and flat rate pricing greatly advantages the transfer company.
 Further, a secret in our industry is that over 80% of the film reels are the hockey puck sized ones that have 50 feet or less of footage.
 The flat rate reel pricing at other film transferring companies was invented to take advantage of this dynamic.
 For example, a standard 50 foot 8mm reel at all of our major competitors, even discounted 50%, costs more than our superior film transfer service.
 We honestly don’t like how other companies price their film transfers and we’re proud of our transparent and high value pricing, even if it means we lose out on the business benefits that others glean from flashy, ultimately empty discounts.

 Why does it cost extra to digitize the sound on my reels?